 The Adjutant General”

 Cabanatuan was actually three camps.
-Camp One was where the men who captured on Bataan and took part in the death march were held.
-Camp Two did not have an adequate water supply and was closed.
-It later reopened and housed Naval POWs.
+Camp One was where most of the men who were captured on Bataan and took part in the death march were held.
+Camp Two did not have an adequate water supply and was closed, but it later reopened and housed Naval POWs.
 Camp Three was where most of those men captured when Corregidor surrendered were taken and consolidated into Camp One on October 30th.

 To prevent escapes, the POWs set up a detail that patrolled the fence of the camp.
 This was done because those who escaped and were caught were tortured before being executed, while the other POWs were made to watch.
 It is believed that no POW successfully escaped from the camp.